Removing a node

-- If using vnodes, remove the node using the nodetool removenode command.
+- If the cluster uses vnodes, remove the node using the nodetool removenode command.

-- If not using vnodes, before running the nodetool removenode command, adjust your tokens to evenly distribute the data across the remaining nodes to avoid creating a hot spot.
+- If the cluster does not use vnodes, before running the nodetool removenode command, adjust your tokens to evenly distribute the data across the remaining nodes to avoid creating a hot spot.
 See the following in the Cassandra 1.1 documentation: